#3 The Occupy Guy in San Francisco

 You made me aware of how many different kinds of people are in involved in making change happen.
 There are angry people and frustrated people.
 Thoughtful people and hopeful people, like you.
 I'll think back to this movement in future years and remember how Don and I chatted with you on a beautiful October morning.
 I already wonder what you're up to now.
 I imagine you'll do good things in the future with your positive attitude.

-... about snapping a photo, when I spotted this serious nanny pushing a ritzy pram across the bridge.
-That's considered rude anywhere, especially in France.
+First I spotted the serious looking nanny, pushing a ritzy pram across the bridge.
+What a perfect snapshot!
+But taking pictures of strangers is sort of rude anywhere, especially in France.

 But when I passed this sweet baby in her striped hat and sweater, I couldn't help myself.
 I paused and managed to express my delight with what few words I knew in French.

-To my surprise, the Nanny was as eager to share this darling child, as any typical proud parent.
-With my non-digital camera I snapped only one shot, which captured the baby's giddy laugh.
-If only I snapped one more, I could have captured the Nanny's grin when she looked up at me, acknowledging how perfectly the baby laughed when the camera clicked.
+To my surprise, the Nanny was as eager to share this darling child and encouraged me with my camera.
+With my non-digital Canon, I snapped only one shot.
+I lucked out and captured the baby's giddy laugh.
+If only I had snapped one more, I could have captured the Nanny's grin.
+A split second after my camera clicked, the Nanny turned to me and gasped with delight.
+We both shared a sweet moment, acknowledging how perfectly the baby laughed when the camera clicked.

 So, thank you Nanny!

-It was the baby I had first focused on, but you are the one who impressed me.
+It was the baby I had on focused first, but you are the one who impressed me.
 You made my first encounter with a French person, relaxed and comfortable.
-You didn't roll your eyes or frown like the cartoon images some Americans still have of the French.
+You didn't roll your eyes or frown, like the cartoon images some Americans still have of the French.
 You gave me a good snapshot memory of a kind stranger from a foreign land.

 My encounter with Freeman in 1977 is an example of how you can strike up a conversation with someone you don't know and it can turn into a friendship...even when that someone is 4 times as old as you!